objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

 Case 1: If `Gbool` fails, backtracking will cause the `G0` to unify with the second clause-head. `r` is bound to `Gelse`, and so `Gelse` is tried, as expected.

-Case 2: If `Gbool` succeeds, the cut commits to this clause of the `%if‑then‑else`.
+Case 2: If `Gbool` succeeds, the cut commits to this clause of the `%if-then-else`.
 We now try `Gthen`.
 If `Gthen` should now fail — or even if we simply retry for more solutions — we are guaranteed that the second clause-head will not be tried.
 If it were not for the cut, `G0` would attempt to unify with the second clause-head, which will of course succeed, and `Gelse` _will_ be tried.

 ### Negation as failure